Kazgul1987/Kazguls-PF2e-Token-Bar/README.md

 | 🎯 | **Ping** the token’s position |
 | ⌛ / ▶️ | **Delay or resume** turn (combat only) |
 | 🎲 | **Roll initiative** (if unset) |

 ---

+## Fortification Automation

+Automatically handle Fortification armor runes on critical hits.

+- Enable the **Auto Fortification** setting under *Settings → Module Settings → PF2e Token-Bar*.
+- When a creature with a **Fortification** or **Greater Fortification** rune suffers a critical hit, a chat button prompts a **flat check** (DC 17 or DC 14 for greater fortification).
+- Success downgrades the critical hit to normal damage and rolls the weapon's damage automatically.

+---